zsimjee/stack5/README.md

 ## License

-This sample code is made available under a modified MIT license.
+This sample code is made available undersdfsdf a modified MIT license.
 See the LICENSE file.

 ## Outline